SMooreSwe/TailwindPortfolio/README.md

 ## Project Scroller

 Whilst an animation library could have been used for the project scrolling, I wanted to use CSS to really test my design, as well as my new Tailwind CSS skills.
+This also ensures that I am able to keep much of the content as server-side components, improving load times.

 ## Next Steps